krati1812/Startuprr-Wordpress-Theme/README.md

 By using this theme, anyone can change content dynamically.
 Link: http://startuprr.co.nf

-Please install all the required plugins.
+When using this theme, don't forget to install all the plugins required for the page functionality.